-genera and 800

-species, most diverse

-in northern South

-America, and with

-few genera occurring

-in temperate North

-America and Asia.

-Represented in the

-Neotropics by about

-45 genera and 629

-species.
-There are 24

-genera and about

-393 species of climbing Bignoniaceae in the Neotropics, two of these genera (2 species) are introduced and commonly cultivated as ornamentals, while the remaining taxa are endemic to the Neotropics.
-Except for Tourrettia and Eccremocarpus that belong to the Tourrettieae tribe, all climbing Bignoniaceae in the Neotropics belong in the Bignonieae tribe.
-Although found in diverse habitats, climbers in this family are predominantly found in lowland, moist or rain forests below 800 m elevation.
+A pantropical family of lianas, trees, shrubs, and rarely herbs with ~79 genera and 800 species, most diverse in northern South America, and with few genera occurring in temperate North America and Asia.
+Represented in the Neotropics by ~45 genera and 629 species.
+There are 24 genera and ~400 species of climbing Bignoniaceae in the Neotropics, two of these genera (2 species) are introduced and commonly cultivated as ornamentals, while the remaining taxa are endemic to the Neotropics.
+Except for Tourrettia and Eccremocarpus that belong to the Tourrettieae tribe, all climbing Bignoniaceae in the Neotropics belong to the Bignonieae tribe.
+Although found in diverse habitats, climbers in this family are predominantly found in lowland, moist forests or rainforests; < 800 m.